wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 This document covers local testing, advanced installer options, and the current release model for the installer code.

-The installer currently supports first-time Wikibase Suite installation through a web UI or command-line wizard.
+The installer currently supports first-time Wikibase Suite installation through a web UI or interactive command-line flow.
 It is also intended to become the foundation for a broader `wbs` operations CLI with commands for installing, backing up, resetting, upgrading, updating, and maintaining a Wikibase Suite instance.
 See [ADR 0001: Expand the Installer into an Operations Tool](adrs/0001-expand-installer-into-operations-tool.md).

 ## Versioning and releases